zsofiasomlai/pbx-group-security/content/challenges/set-up/ST-SA-github.md

   - if you are happy for your answers to be publicly available, you can just fork it
   - note that GitHub charges for private repos, but BitBucket doesn't
 2. set-up dev/test environment (optional, but this helps when writing content or modifying the template)
-    - if you are running locally, set up Hugo to run the build (either on your host or using docker).
+    - if you are running locally, set up Go and Hugo to run the build (either on your host or using docker).
     - if you are running from GitHub, in your repo settings, set the master brach to host the GitHub pages site
 3. add your answers as an entry to `_posts` folder (see examples)
 4. push your changes to your repo